 The combined risk in the fund is calculated and limited by a Value at Risk model.
 The model is based on historical performance.
-The fund's VaR may total a maximum of 2.5% calculated based on a time horizon of one day and with a 95% confidence level.
-This limit means that the fund's combined investments may never carry a higher risk than that which would lead to an expected loss of greater than 2.5% in the daily performance of the fund in 95 of 100 days.
+The fund's VaR may total a maximum of 1% calculated based on a time horizon of one day and with a 95% confidence level.
+This limit means that the fund's combined investments may never carry a higher risk than that which would lead to an expected loss of greater than 1% in the daily performance of the fund in 95 of 100 days.
 The combined exposure attributed to derivative instruments may exceed 100% of the fund's value.
-However, the VaR for individual issuers may not exceed 1%.
+Leveraging in the fund related to individual issuers (e.g., individual states) is normally lower than 70% of the fund's value (however, the exposure to an individual state may not exceed 100% of the fund's value), while leveraging in derivatives with interest rates as underlying investments are normally lower than five times the fund's value.
+In specific situations, leveraging is expected to exceed this level when it is deemed to be in the interest of unit holders.
 In all material respects, the fund's trading in derivatives is in cleared derivatives.